 New Bilibid Prison (File photo)

-One of the fatalities was Jaybee Sebastian, a convicted kidnapper and car thief who served as a witness and co-accused in one of the drug charges against detained Senator Leila de Lima before the Muntinlupa City Regional Trial Court.
+Sebastian, a convicted kidnapper, and carnapper, was a witness and co-accused in one of the drug charges filed against detained Senator Leila de Lima before the Muntinlupa City Regional Trial Court (RTC).

 He previously tagged Senator Leila de Lima as protector of the drug trade in the New Bilibid Prison (NBP) in Muntinlupa City during her term as Justice Secretary.

 Guevarra has summoned Bureau of Corrections (BuCor) Director General Gerald Bantag to report on the death of Sebastian and eight other high-profile inmates at the New Bilibid Prison (NBP) in Muntinlupa City.

 Citing the Data Privacy Act, Bantag said the law “prohibits” the BuCor from naming them in public.

 The inmates are among the 66 occupants of Building 14, the most highly secured facility within Bilibid’s Maximum Security Compound.

 To prevent more inmates from catching Covid-19, Roque assured that all inmates who tested positive for the disease are immediately transferred to an isolation facility.